• Skip to primary navigation

 • Potatoes - The base of the recipe.
 I recommend using a yukon gold or baby potato that's slightly waxy and will hold its shape after simmering in the soup.
 Russet potatoes tend to fall apart when cooked, so keep this in mind when using russets.

-• Sirloin - I recommend using a tender cut of beef like sirloin, filet mignon, or ribeye for best results.
+• Sirloin - Use a tender cut of beef like sirloin, filet mignon, or ribeye for best results.
 We're cooking our steak quickly, so tougher cuts like stew meat won't have time to cook down that chewy connective tissue.

 • Broth - Beef broth adds flavor to the soup.
-I recommend using regular beef broth, not a low sodium variation.
-If you must use a low sodium broth, I recommend adjusting the other ingredients like worcestershire, garlic, and seasoning to make up for the loss in flavor.
+If you must use a low sodium broth, adjust the other ingredients like worcestershire, garlic, and seasoning to make up for the loss in flavor.

 • Heavy cream - Makes your soup thick and creamy.
 If using a lower fat dairy product like half & half or whole milk, your soup will turn out on the thin side.